Ward-Sonar/frontend/README.md

 Deploy is via Travis and AWS

+### Domain

+If the domain has already been created for the api, skip this step.

+1. Create a hosted zone in Route53 for wardsonar.co.uk
+2. Create a hosted zone in Route53 for staging.wardsonar.co.uk
+3. Create a ns record in wardsonar.co.uk with the staging.wardsonar.co.uk nameservers

+### Certificates

+1. Create wildcard certificate in AWS Certificate Manager (_.wardsonar.co.uk, _.staging.wardsonar.co.uk) in US-East-1
+2. Verify via DNS and allow Certificate Manager to create the records in Route53
+3. make a note of the certificate ARNs as they will be used in Cloudformation

+### Cloudformation

+1. Create a stack for staging and production using the aws/core.yml template
+2. In the parameters, choose either production or staging for the Environment
+3. Enter the relevant certificate ARN for the staging or production certificate
+4. Enter the domains as a comma separated list (no spaces), e.g. foo.wardsonar.co.uk, bar.wardsonar.co.uk.
+For staging you only need to enter staging.wardsonar.co.uk
+5. Enter a new UUID
+6. Create the stack

-### Secret value
+### Secrets Manager

 Each ward requires a secret in AWS, together with a secret for the staging site.
-Each secret should be named in the format:
+Each secret should be created in the local region (e.g. eu-west-2) and named in the format:

 .env.frontend.[WARD]